tejasri01/aws-vpc-alb-asg-production-architecture/PROJECT_IMPLEMENTATION.md

-Created an Application Load Balancer (ALB) to distribute incoming traffic across multiple EC2 instances.
+1.Created an Application Load Balancer (ALB) to distribute incoming traffic across multiple EC2 instances.

-Configured Target Groups and registered the EC2 instances so the ALB could forward traffic correctly.
+2.Configured Target Groups and registered the EC2 instances so the ALB could forward traffic correctly.
 <img width="1902" height="783" alt="Screenshot 2026-02-11 004056" src="https://github.com/user-attachments/assets/89ee0872-8067-4795-a429-5dec6f26d876" />

-Set up health checks to monitor the status of the instances and ensure traffic is only sent to healthy instances.
+3.Set up health checks to monitor the status of the instances and ensure traffic is only sent to healthy instances.

 #Verified Application via Load Balancer

 <img width="1915" height="901" alt="Screenshot 2026-02-11 004445" src="https://github.com/user-attachments/assets/8ea8b584-0a9d-4667-b2b6-2bc4b52b20dd" />

-Accessed the application using the Application Load Balancer (ALB) DNS in a web browser.
+4.Accessed the application using the Application Load Balancer (ALB) DNS in a web browser.

-The HTML page hosted on the EC2 instances was displayed successfully.
+5.The HTML page hosted on the EC2 instances was displayed successfully.

-Observed that refreshing the browser sometimes displayed the page from different instances, demonstrating that the ALB was distributing traffic across multiple instances.
+6.Observed that refreshing the browser sometimes displayed the page from different instances, demonstrating that the ALB was distributing traffic across multiple instances.

 <img width="1912" height="987" alt="Screenshot 2026-02-11 004128" src="https://github.com/user-attachments/assets/b230962c-baac-414b-b509-2da48099db0a" />

-This behavior confirmed the load balancing and high availability functionality of the setup.
+7.This behavior confirmed the load balancing and high availability functionality of the setup.

 #Conclusion